App Support.

 3. Edit your connection in Viscosity again and go to the Options tab.

-4. If you had comp-lzo yes, comp-lzo adaptive, or just comp-lzo, the Compression option should be set to "LZO".
+4. If you had comp-lzo yes, comp-lzo adaptive, or just comp-lzo, the Compression option should be set to LZO.
 If you are unable to use your VPN, change the Compression option to Off, save your connection and try connecting again.

-5. If you had comp-lzo no, the Compression option should be set to "Off".
+5. If you had comp-lzo no, the Compression option should be set to Off.
 If you are unable to use your VPN, change the Compression option to LZO, save your connection and try connecting again.